TechAsura/job-application-pipeline/README.md

 # Automated Job Application Pipeline

-An end-to-end job hunting automation system that monitors Gmail for job alerts, parses listings, checks for duplicates, generates tailored resume bullets and cover letters using the Claude API, and logs everything to a Notion database — automatically, every 15 minutes.
+An end-to-end job hunting automation system that monitors Gmail for job alerts from Indeed and LinkedIn, parses listings, deduplicates, generates tailored resume bullets and cover letters using the Claude API, logs everything to Notion, and sends instant push notifications via ntfy — automatically, every 15 minutes.

 Built and deployed on a self-hosted VPS using n8n.